hpl002/Masters_Public/readme.md

 Probabilities can be used whenever we do not have a specific subject set.
 The benefit of using decision rules is that one can create scenarios consisting of subjects with specific attributes and simulate how they would traverse the process.

 ##### Process mining from different perspectives <!-- omit in toc -->
 By applying different process mining algorithms we are able to extract key characteristics from the different perspectives, which are then combined to create the simulation model.
-The perspectives are first described and later detailed with implementation details such as what ProM plugins and algorithms theseuse.
-The perspectives being:
+The perspectives are first described and later detailed with implementation technicalities such as what ProM plugins fall within the perspectives.
+The simulation model is comprised of the following perspectives:
 1. **Control flow**
    Discover process model by use of one of the many available process discovery algorithms.
 This perspective captures the causal relations between the log activities. *Aims at the automatic extraction of a process model from an event log, i.e inference of a structureal representation of the underlying process based on historic data.* The authors decided to use the a-algorithm, but there are of course other options.
 The algorithm outputs the underlying business process in the form of a petri net.
 2. **Role discovery**